vaishnavivelusamy/ADS_phase1/README.md

 Note about the difference between Random Forest and Decision tree models:
 - A Random Forest is essentially a collection of Decision Trees.
 A decision tree is built on an entire dataset, using all the features/variables, whereas a random forest randomly selects observations (rows) and specific features/variables to build multiple decision trees from and then averages the results.
 After a large number of trees are built using this method, each tree "votes" or chooses the class, and the class receiving the most votes by a simple majority is the "winner" or predicted class.

--  How users can get started with the project
+  ###How users can get started with the project

--  1. Problem Definition:
+  1. Problem Definition:
        Clearly define the problem you want to solve: real-time credit card fraud detection.
 Specify your goals, such as the accuracy rate and false positive rate you wantto achieve.
 2. Data Collection:
        Obtain a labeled dataset of credit card transactions.
 This dataset should include both legitimate and fraudulent transactions.